Hōnen: Influence

+Hōnen's influence extended into secular culture as well, as can be seen from his appearance in numerous works of Japanese literature such as Tale of the Heike, Mirror of the East (Azuma kagami), and Essays in Idleness (Tsurezuregusa).

 Disciples

 By 1204 Hōnen had a group of disciples numbering around 190.
-This number is derived from the number of signatures found on Seven Article Pledge (七箇条起請文, Shichikajō-kishōmon), a guideline for rules of conduct in the Jōdo Shū community to assuage concerns by other groups.
-Key disciples who signed the pledge include:
+This number is derived from the number of signatures found on Seven Article Pledge (七箇条起請文, Shichikajō-kishōmon), a guideline for rules of conduct in the Jōdo-shū community to assuage concerns by other groups.
+Some of his most important disciples include: